aendra-rininsland/bsky-handle-handler/README.md

 authorAvatar: 'https://avatars.githubusercontent.com/u/185041?v=4'
 -->

+# bsky-handle-handler

-Let multiple people use your domain name for their Bluesky handles!
+Allow multiple people use your domain name for their Bluesky handles! :sparkles:

 ## Usage

 Populate handles.tsv.
 Each line is a Bluesky handle (ending in .yourdomain.com) and a DID, separated by a tab character.
-Deploy, then point a wildcard DNS record at the service, which must live at *.yourdomain.com/.well-known/atproto-did
+Deploy, then point a wildcard DNS record at the service, which must live at `*.yourdomain.com/.well-known/atproto-did`

 ### Deployment